Is technology evolving faster than society can handle?

 10. Mobile internet advertising is forecast to reach $13.3 billion.

 The oncoming introduction of 5G technology is expected to increase spending on mobile video marketing.
 In 2015, mobile video advertising made up $3.5 billion of total online ad revenue.
 According to the Pew Research Center, it increased to 30.3% in 2021, reaching $13.3 billion.
-For these reasons, it’s imperative to invest and learn about explainer video companies and the benefits they bring, especially to smaller businesses.

 AI and Machine Learning Technology Growth Statistics